Business Source Complete (FTD)

 Different Levels of Access

-Most (but not all) of the databases listed on this guide provide full text access to the instruments themselves.
+Some of the databases listed on this guide may provide full text access to the instruments themselves.
 Some only index these resources.

 So its important to understand the distinction between Full Text and Index Only databases.